 Bone-anchored hearing systems (BAHS), also known as bone-anchored auditory implants or bone-anchored hearing aids (BAHA), are not to be confused with cochlear implants.
 While cochlear implants are also a type of surgically implanted device for hearing loss, the patient indications are different.
 In other words, they treat different hearing problems.
 To learn more, see our page on cochlear implants.

-Why bone-anchored hearing devices?
+Why bone-anchored hearing systems?

 Malformations of the outer or middle ear

 Malformations of the ear canal or middle ear, such as narrowing of the ear canal or a malformed or absent pinna (external ear) cause conductive hearing loss.
 These malformations are often congenital, or present at birth.
 A bone-anchored hearing solution delivers sound vibrations directly to the inner ear by being in direct contact with the skull bones.
 EarCommunity.org has a photo gallery of people with these conditions wearing bone-anchored hearing systems.